John M. Rogers

-John Marshall Rogers (born June 26, 1948 in Rochester, New York) is a Senior United States circuit judge of the United States Court of Appeals for the Sixth Circuit.
+John Marshall Rogers (born June 26, 1948) is a Senior United States circuit judge of the United States Court of Appeals for the Sixth Circuit.

 Background

-Rogers received his Bachelor of Arts degree from Stanford University and his Juris Doctor from the University of Michigan Law School.
-Prior to his service as a federal judge, Rogers had been a law professor at the University of Kentucky College of Law for nearly 25 years, where he remains a professor emeritus.
-Rogers also served in the United States Department of Justice.
-Rogers was an officer in the Kentucky Army National Guard from 1970 to 1998.
+Rogers was born in Rochester, New York.
+He received a B.A. from Stanford University in 1970 and a J.D. from the University of Michigan Law School in 1974.
+He was in the United States Army Reserve from 1970 to 1998.
+Rogers was an Appellate lawyer for the United States Department of Justice Civil Division from 1974 to 1978.
+He was a Professor of law, University of Kentucky College of Law from 1978 to 2002.

-Rogers currently resides in Lexington, Kentucky.

 Federal judicial service

 Rogers was nominated to that court by President George W. Bush on December 19, 2001 to fill a seat vacated by Judge Eugene Edward Siler, Jr. His nomination was confirmed by the United States Senate on November 14, 2002 by a voice vote.
-Rogers was the second judge nominated to the Sixth Circuit by Bush and confirmed by the Senate.
 He received his commission on November 26, 2002.
 He assumed senior status on May 15, 2018.